 Adult coloring includes many types and styles.
 You’re probably familiar with the norm, which in my mind is the line design variety.
 But do you know what grayscale is?

-(We have nothing against the line design variety, by the way.
-We actually love them and plan on creating some in the future.
+(I have nothing against the line design variety, by the way.
+I actually love them and plan on creating some in the future.
 But more about grayscale for now.)

 You may or may not have heard of grayscale but in terms of how a photograph looks, grayscale is basically another way of saying a color photo has been changed to monochrome or black and white.